ZenMastersTeam/Zen-UV/mkdocs/select.md

 ### Select Stretched Faces

-Selects faces with stretched UV coordinates
+Selects mesh faces or whole islands based on UV distortion metrics.

-Checks each polygon area and compares it with the corresponding area in UV space.
-If the area exceeds the specified threshold, the polygon will be selected.
+The operator evaluates each polygon by comparing its 3D mesh properties (area or interior angles) against its corresponding layout in UV space.
+If the distortion exceeds the defined threshold, the affected elements are immediately selected, allowing you to quickly isolate problematic areas for relaxed unwrap, pin adjustments, or seamless cuts.

 !!!
 Tip
-    This operator works using the **Overlay → UV Stretch → Area** algorithm.
-    This means you can easily select what you see or what you might have missed.
+    This operator seamlessly integrates with Blender's native display modes (**Overlay → UV Stretch → Area / Angle**).
+This means you can visually identify distorted regions directly in the UV Editor viewport and instantly select exactly what you see.
     ![Select Stretched Faces Display](img/screen/select/select_stretched_faces_display.png)

 !!!
 Properties
     ![Select Stretched Faces](img/screen/select/select_stretched_faces_op_prop.png)

+- **Clear Selection** — Deselects all currently selected elements before performing the operation.
+- **Stretch Type** — Algorithm used to calculate UV distortion:
+    - *Auto* — Automatically uses the current mode active in Blender's UV Overlay settings.
+    - *Angle* — Evaluates distortion based on angular deviations between 3D space and UV space.
+    - *Area* — Evaluates distortion based on relative surface area differences between 3D faces and UV faces.
-- **Influence** - Defines the selection target.
+- **Influence** — Selection scope target:
-    - *Face* - Selects individual stretched faces.
+    - *Face* — Selects only the specific individual faces exceeding the threshold.
-    - *Island* - Selects entire islands containing stretched faces.
+    - *Island* — Selects entire UV islands containing any stretched faces.
-- **Clear Selection** - Clears the initial selection before applying the operation.
-- **Threshold** - Defines the minimum stretch factor required for a face to be selected.
+- **Threshold** — Minimum distortion value required to trigger selection.
-- **N-gons Only** - Selects only n-gons (faces with more than four edges).
+- **N-gons Only** — Limits the selection exclusively to n-gons (polygons with more than 4 vertices).

 ---
 ### Select Self-Intersecting Faces